How to work with transcript records

 The following instruction is intended for TrueConf Server users who will create conferences, manage their recognition, or simply access transcripts.

-You can work with the list of transcripts in your personal account on TrueConf Server and in the personal account on TrueConf AI Server.
-The interface itself is similar and provides the same capabilities.
-To learn how to work with conferences in the video communication server's personal account, read its documentation.
+You can manage the list of transcripts in your personal area TrueConf Server and in the personal area TrueConf AI Server.
+The interface is similar and provides the same features.
+For information on how to manage conferences in the video conferencing server's personal area please refer to its documentation.

-Below is how to work with the transcripts list in the TrueConf AI Server web interface.
+Below is how to work with the list of transcripts in the TrueConf AI Server web interface.

 For TrueConf AI Server to be able to convert audio to text, you need to activate the necessary parameters in the conference settings (it looks the same in the server's personal account and in the TrueConf client application scheduler):

-When creating a conference, go to the General tab.
+1. When creating a conference, navigate to the General tab.

 The administrator of TrueConf Server could configure chat notifications about the conference being ready for recognition and the transcript being ready.
 In this case, you will receive a link to the transcript in such a message.